Nudging with Attribution Bias: Promoting Healthy Over Unhealthy Drink Preferences

 Experimental Design

 The experiment is conducted across two days.
-On the first day, subjects will consume a healthy snack under a control or treatment condition.
-On day two, they will make choices between the healthy snack and an equivalent, unhealthy alternative in a choice task.
-Neurophysiological indicators of preferences for the healthy and unhealthy snacks will also be collected during a cue exposure task.
+On the first day, subjects will consume a healthy carbonated drink under a control or treatment condition.
+On day two, they will make choices between the healthy drink and an equivalent, unhealthy alternative in a choice task.
+Neurophysiological indicators of preferences for the healthy and unhealthy drinks will also be collected during a cue exposure task.

 Experimental Design Details